natanielruiz/deep-head-pose/README.md

 ```bash
 python code/test_on_video_dlib.py --snapshot PATH_OF_SNAPSHOT --face_model PATH_OF_DLIB_MODEL --video PATH_OF_VIDEO --output_string STRING_TO_APPEND_TO_OUTPUT --n_frames N_OF_FRAMES_TO_PROCESS --fps FPS_OF_SOURCE_VIDEO
 ```
-To test on a video using your own face detections (we recommend using [dockerface](https://github.com/natanielruiz/dockerface), center of head will be very smooth):
+To test on a video using your own face detections (we recommend using [dockerface](https://github.com/natanielruiz/dockerface), center of head will be smoother):
 ```bash
 python code/test_on_video_dockerface.py --snapshot PATH_OF_SNAPSHOT --video PATH_OF_VIDEO --bboxes FACE_BOUNDING_BOX_ANNOTATIONS --output_string STRING_TO_APPEND_TO_OUTPUT --n_frames N_OF_FRAMES_TO_PROCESS --fps FPS_OF_SOURCE_VIDEO
 ```